The Bound Edition of the Congressional Record for the 103rd Congress is Now Available on Congress.gov — Agenparl

-(AGENPARL) – lun 22 giugno 2020 You are subscribed to In Custodia Legis: Law Librarians of Congress Congress from the Library of Congress.
+(AGENPARL) – lun 22 giugno 2020 You are subscribed to In Custodia Legis Blog from the Library of Congress.

 The Congressional Record on Congress.gov provides a detailed account of the debates and proceedings of Congress, and is a helpful source for conducting research on the legislative history of a piece of legislation.
 Until now, the Congressional Record on Congress.gov has consisted exclusively of the Daily Edition of the Record.
 There is another version of [] body { font-size: 1em; font-family: Arial, Verdana, sans-serif; font-weight: normal; font-style: normal; color: #333333; }